3 Priorities for Cultural Exchange Advocacy in 2019

 As we round out the first month of the New Year, it seems an opportune time to share Greenheart’s vision and priorities for cultural exchange advocacy in 2019.
 But as George Santayana – a writer, scholar, and Spanish exchange visitor* to the United States – once said: “To know your future you must know your past.”

 We were pleased to find a strong supporter – and an exchange alumna – in the Honorable Marie Royce, who took the helm as Assistant Secretary of the Bureau of Educational and Cultural Affairs (ECA), which oversees the Exchange Visitor Program.
-At the 2018 Greenheart Global Leadership Conference our current participants and alumni shared their stories about the impact of cultural exchange with Ms. Royce and other Department of State representatives.
+At the 2018 Greenheart Global Leaders Conference our current participants and alumni shared their stories about the impact of cultural exchange with Ms. Royce and other Department of State representatives.

 On Capitol Hill, we saw sustained support from the House of Representatives and increased support from the Senate, which advised funding the ECA at higher levels than in years past.
-These are important wins in the face of efforts to cut the Exchange Visitor Program and a testament to the broader community of Americans who advocated for cultural exchange.
+These are important wins in the face of efforts to cut the Exchange Visitor Program and a testament to the broader community of Americans advocating for cultural exchange.

 We are proud of the role that the Greenheart community played in informing our representatives and the broader public about the benefits of cultural exchange.
 Aside from presenting at the Department of State, other highlights include: meeting with representatives on Capitol Hill, volunteering alongside U.S. Congress-members and their staff, and spearheading social media campaigns to spread awareness.

 In 2019, we’re excited to announce 3 new advocacy priorities: